romland/smoozoo/README.md

 native one (I humbly opine)!

 ## TODO
+    - When I deep-link to a position, I end up ignoring what is allowed to be maximum zoomed-out.
+I will want to still do that calculation even if we are not using it initially (basically, I cannot zoom out as far as I want)

     - I think I introduced some zoom-jitter when attempting a fix to stay locked on a pixel when animating in/out zoom